Creative Virtual Event Ideas for Your PTA

 People seem to love themes.
 From zombies to Christmas to the animal kingdom – there’s loads to explore!
 PTAs can make themed packages that include cocktail mixes, snacks, decoration items, etc. It’s even better if these themes are picked right out of the theatre production being held because then you can include a meet-and-greet with the cast as part of your themed package.

 Of course, not all PTA events are aimed at fundraising, and a bi-weekly book club is a great addition.
 The great idea is to have a local school teacher host it and meet back online after every two weeks to discuss a book, with there being a virtual platform to share updates, questions, and comments during these weeks to keep engagement and interaction at a high.

 4. Alumni Masterclass

 School alumni often go on to achieve great heights, and many of them possess unique skills.
 This makes for a great alumni-led masterclass opportunity, particularly in these times of virtual restrictions.
-Reaching out to alumni that are working as chefs, press secretaries, actors, and interior designers – to name a few – is a great idea for masterclasses and talks.
+Reaching out to alumni working as chefs, press secretaries, actors, and interior designers – to name a few – is a great idea for masterclasses and talks.

 5. Zoom Trivia Night

 It’s no secret that everyone is fed up with Zoom, but the key to making it work is using Zoom in a way that makes people love it.
 Hosting a fun-filled trivia night is just one such way.
 PTAs can pick a category in advance and divide attendees into teams, with the winning lot receiving appreciation on social media platforms.
 Not only will it boost spirits for those attending, but it’s also likely to attract more participants for your next virtual event.

 The Do’s and Don’ts of Successful PTA Events